University of Chicago: Undergraduate college

 Harper Memorial Library was dedicated in 1912, and its architecture takes inspiration from various colleges in England.

-The College of the University of Chicago grants Bachelor of Arts and Bachelor of Science degrees in 51 undergraduate courses of study (since 2005 known as majors) and 33 secondary courses of study, now known as minors.
-The college's academics are divided into four divisions: the Biological Sciences Collegiate Division, the Physical Sciences Collegiate Division, the Social Sciences Collegiate Division, and the Humanities Collegiate Division.
-Each division is affiliated with the corresponding graduate division of the university.
+The College of the University of Chicago grants Bachelor of Arts and Bachelor of Science degrees in 51 undergraduate majors and 33 minors.
+The college's academics are divided into five divisions: the Biological Sciences Collegiate Division, the Physical Sciences Collegiate Division, the Social Sciences Collegiate Division, the Humanities Collegiate Division, and the New Collegiate Division.
+Each division, except for the interdisciplinary New Collegiate Division, is affiliated with the corresponding graduate division of the university.

 The college introduced a now-widespread model of the liberal arts undergraduate program which featured the Socratic method in undergraduate contexts, the Great Books program, and the core curriculum.
 Since the 1999–2000 school year, 15 courses across seven subjects and demonstrated proficiency in a foreign language are required under the core curriculum.

 Eckhart Hall houses the university's math department.

-Graduate schools and committees
+Graduate research divisions

-The university graduate schools and committees are divided into four divisions (biological sciences, humanities, physical sciences, and social sciences), seven professional schools, and the Graham School.
-In the autumn quarter of 2022, the university enrolled 10,546 graduate students on degree-seeking courses: 569 in the biological sciences division, 612 in the humanities division, 2,103 in the physical sciences division, 972 in the social sciences division, and 6,290 in the professional schools (including the Graham School).
+The university's academic departments, committees, and institutes are organized into four graduate research divisions: the Arts & Humanities Division, the Biological Sciences Division, the Physical Sciences Division, and the Social Sciences Division.

-The university is home to several committees for interdisciplinary scholarship, including the John U. Nef Committee on Social Thought.
+In the autumn quarter of 2022, the university enrolled 10,546 graduate students on degree-seeking courses: 569 in the Biological Sciences Division, 612 in the Humanities Division, 2,103 in the Physical Sciences Division, 972 in the Social Sciences Division, and 6,290 in the professional schools (including the Graham School).
+The university is home to several committees for interdisciplinary scholarship, including the Committee on Social Thought.